Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/ArraysLinkedLists.md

 - Review how to build a Markov chain from text and generate sentences from it

-- Lecture and discussion following [array and linked list slides]
+- Lecture and discussion following array and linked list slides.

-  - Watch [video of array and linked list lecture]

 - Act out how dynamic array and linked list data structures and algorithms work